Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - This year Allen has thrown for 4,168 yards (260.5 per game) while completing 385 of 601 passes (64.1%), with 34 touchdowns and 15 interceptions.

-- He's also carried the ball 117 times for 700 yards and six touchdowns, averaging 43.8 yards per game.
+- He's added 700 rushing yards on 117 carries and six rushing touchdowns, averaging 43.8 yards per game.

 - The Bills have run 58.7% passing plays and 41.3% rushing plays this season.
 They rank third in the NFL in scoring.